 If a business fails a test purchasing exercise

-Failing a test purchase can have serious consequences for the individual that made the sale as well as the business.
-The individual or/and the business could be prosecuted or have their licence reviewed.
+A test purchase fail can have serious consequences for the individual that made the sale as well as the business.
+The individual and/or the business could be prosecuted or have their licence reviewed.

 What you can do:

-- Ensure that your staff are fully trained so that they are aware of the legal requirements.
-Training should be recorded and updated regularly.
+- ensure your staff are fully trained so they are aware of the legal requirements.
+Training should be recorded and updated regularly

-- Keep a refusals register – this shows that you are aware of attempted underage sales and could form an important part of your defence if you face prosecution.
+- keep a refusals register to shows you are aware of attempted underage sales and could form an important part of your defence if you face prosecution

 Help for Retailers